Bal-tec™ Home CMM fixture building components

 This vise weighs only 4.6 pounds ( 2.1 kg ).
 See left figure.
 The standard vise jaws are hard anodized for long trouble free use.
 The standard jaws have a horizontal and a vertical vee machined to provide accurate location for cylindrical parts.
 A set of replacement jaws made of Nylon Plastic are available for holding sensitive parts that might be marred by the standard hard anodized aluminum jaws.
 The Part number for these nylon jaws is NJ-6.
 See right figure.

 A set of very tall replacement jaws are available.
-These jaws are 7 &1frac4; inches (184.15 mm) above the top surface of the vise.
+These jaws are 7 1/4 inches (184.15 mm) above the top surface of the vise.
 These jaws are 6 inches (152.4 mm) wide, to provide extra area for location.
 These taller, wider, jaws are made of raw aluminum to allow custom tailoring to hold specific parts.
 The Part number for these tall jaws is TJ-6.

 A very special feature of this vise is the availability of a “pin” clamping system for routinely holding parts that would otherwise be difficult or impossible to hold in a standard vise.
 This feature consists of two replacement jaws that are much broader than the standard jaws.
 There is a pattern of drilled and threaded holes in the top surfaces of these broader jaws.
 The part that actually holds the part in place consists of threaded studs of various designs that can be screwed into these holes in the proper patterns to match features of the part, thus providing a fast accurate clamping method of securing the test part for measurement.
+This works as a Jewlers Jaw.
 The Part number for the pin jaw kit is PJ-6.

 Standard raw aluminum jaws are available, that can be machined by the customer to accurately hold precision parts, without distorting them.
 These soft aluminum jaw blanks are part number AL-J-6.
 This vise can be supplied with a set of kinematic hardware, our part number KIN-VI-6, that allows it to be removed from the C.M.M. table and then it can be replaced back on the table, in exactly the same spot within micro-inches.
 A much smaller diameter pin that extends above the thread makes a version of this vise to go on a long narrow pallet.
 It basically consists of two jaws that attach to the long narrow pallet.